 - recommend screening every 6 months to check for changes to the calcifications

 A breast biopsy involves removing a small piece of breast tissue to examine it closely.
+There are two types of biopsies to test breast calcifications.

 Doctors typically only perform a surgical biopsy if a core needle biopsy is unsuccessful or if the results are inconclusive.

-If the calcifications indicate breast cancer, then the person will require treatment to stop the spread of the cancer and kill the cancerous cells.
+If the calcifications indicate breast cancer, the person will require treatment to stop the spread of cancer and kill the cancerous cells.
 The type of treatment a person will need depends on the type of breast cancer, its size and stage, and other factors.

 Potential treatments for breast cancer include:

 Breast calcifications can indicate early breast cancer, which highlights the importance of having regular screening mammograms.
-However, most calcifications are benign and do not need any follow-up investigations or treatment.
+However, most calcifications are benign and do not need follow-up investigations or treatment.